Toroid-io/drone-kicad/README.md

     - `drl` : Print drill file
     - `splitth` : Print PTH and NPTH to different files.
 Defaul behavior is to merge them (assuming no NPTH is present).
     - `protel` : Use Protel extensions.
 If no set, files will have a suffix of the form `-LayerName`, e.g.: `project-F.Cu.gbr`
+- `deps_dir`: Base directory for dependencies.
+Defaults to `/usr/share/kicad`.
+- `library`: Collection of extra libraries used by the project.
+They are cloned into `deps_dir/library`.
+- `pretty`: Collection of extra footprints used by the project.
+They are cloned into `deps_dir/footprints`.
+- `3d`: Collection of extra 3D models used by the project.
+They are cloned into `deps_dir/modules/packages3d`.
+- `template`: Collection of extra templates used by the project.
+They are cloned into `deps_dir/template`.

 ## Example configuration